Old YMCA Building

 The City of Jacksonville acquired the building in 2004 by eminent domain and gave it to the Jacksonville Police and Fire Pension Fund in lieu of certain pension fund money.
 Restorations began in 2006.
 After the renovations were complete, the pension fund leased the building back to the city.

-The building was dedicated on June 27, 2009 and named the Jake M. Godbold City Hall Annex for the former Mayor of Jacksonville, Mayor Godbold, who is noted for leading downtown revitalization efforts during his administration.
+The building was dedicated on June 27, 2009 and named the Jake M. Godbold City Hall Annex for the former Mayor of Jacksonville, Mayor Godbold, who was noted for leading downtown revitalization efforts during his administration.
 Born March 14, 1933, he passed away January 23, 2020.

 To view the building in 1927, visit the Jacksonville Historical Society Online Collection or by clicking here.